Difference Between Click To Open Rate Vs Click Through Rate (CTOR vs. CTR)

-CTR for Campaign Y is higher than that of Campaign X. Will you rate Campaign Y to be more successful ?
+CTR for Campaign Y is higher than that of Campaign X. Will you rate Campaign Y to be more successful?
 No definitely not!
-Each and every action on your mail page accounts for the statistics of CTR -- keyword, subject line, time the email was relayed, sender.
-Whereas, the CTOR goes only by the number of emails that were actually opened driven by the content.
+Each action on your mail page accounts for the statistics of CTR – keyword, subject line, time the email was relayed, the sender.
+Whereas, the CTOR goes only by the number of emails that were opened driven by the content.
 What matters is only the content part, and the subject or field or anything else is worthless here.
-A pure measure of the content impact, rather a rigid measure.
+A pure measure of the content impact, rather than a rigid measure.

 If your effectiveness barometer considers content as the prime element, then you must have a look at the two important concepts and their applicability.

-- On an average email click through rate may lies between 5% to 18%
+- On average email click-through rate may lies between 5% to 18%

 Which is More Relevant?

-Well, I believe that though both CTR or CTOR are the performance metrics for ad campaigns, but they are measuring two entirely different things.
-An email is a concatenation of many aspects such as subject line, its sender, the time it is being sent, the keyword it carries etc etc and CTR takes into account all these factors for calculation (which cannot be overlooked in any email marketing strategy).
+Well, I believe that both CTR or CTOR is the performance metrics for ad campaigns, but they are measuring two entirely different things.
+An email is a concatenation of many aspects such as subject line, its sender, the time it is being sent, the keyword it carries, etc, etc and CTR takes into account all these factors for calculation (which cannot be overlooked in any email marketing strategy).
 CTOR on the contrary focuses only on the content of the email.
 It will project how great the content is, does it appear impressive to the reader?